ruby-vietnam/made-by-vietnamese-gems/README.md

 * [gitcopier](https://github.com/tranvictor/gitcopier) - Automate copy work between two repositories
 * [happylunch] (https://github.com/MortgageClub/HappyLunch) - A Slackbot to automatically crawl lunch menu from GiaChanhCamTuyet, take orders from team members, and submit an order on their website
+* [last_hit](https://github.com/lmduc/last_hit) - A gem for running changed tests of the current branch compared to the base branch

 ## Wrappers